setiawanboedy/tryvibe-api-config/index.md

 - Delete your account and all associated data
 - Request deletion of specific photos or content
 - Opt-out of non-essential communications
-- Withdraw consent for AI processing (may limit functionality)

 ### 5.3 California Privacy Rights (CCPA/CPRA)
 California residents have additional rights: